 Fade into the background

+We’re sometimes inviting people for in-person usability tests.
+It’s typical to ask burning research questions during these sessions as well.
 And it’s fine to combine usability testing with user research, but it’s not the same as observing a real user experience.

-But your questions are not part of what people usually experience.
+You will find insightful answers — there’s no doubt about it, but your questions are not part of what people usually experience.

+How do you avoid these disturbing questions?
+An easy way is to prepare a specific task scenario to engage your users.
+Give them something to do and observe how they’re doing it.
 Let them focus on this task and remind them to think out loud and say everything they have on their mind.

 Become the silent observer

 Here’s why it works…

 “Your website shouldn’t be optimized just to make people click what you want them to click.
 Your website needs to make people feel like they belong.
 When they do, they want to return and to become members, customers and advocates.”Bernadette Jiwa

+Understanding what people feel and why they feel this ways is far more valuable than we think.
+Understanding what users really experience is like taking care of your patients.
 It’s one thing to look at the graphs and numbers, but it’s something different to really know how they’re doing.